Migrations

 .await

 }The turbofish ::<migrations::Migrator> points to the struct generated by the migrations! macro.
-If you forget to call .with_database() first, run_migrations returns an error.
+If the DatabaseConnection is not in application state, run_migrations returns an error.

-Migrations that have already been applied are skipped.
-Only new ones run.
+When auto_migrate is true, migrations that have already been applied are skipped—only new ones run.

 Adding More Migrations